 Here are a few final important considerations regarding the MOT test.

 Normally it takes anywhere from 45 minutes to an hour for the MOT test to be completed.
-However, if your vehicle fails the MOT test, there would be certain repairs required and you’ll be able to pick it up the next day.
+However, if your vehicle fails the MOT test, certain repairs will be required, and you’ll be able to pick it up the next day.
 If there is a serious defect in question, you will have to wait until your vehicle is repaired and safe to use again.

-For cars, the maximum you can pay for an MOT test is £54.85.
+The maximum you can pay for a MOT test for cars is £54.85.
 For motorbikes, on the other hand, the maximum fee is set at £29.65.

 A full list of maximum MOT fees can be found on the official government site.

 Note: The MOT fee may not be high, but the cost of repairs can run you up to £833, and that is on top of other car running costs in the UK.
 So make sure you keep your vehicle in good shape to avoid high repair bills.

 The MOT test includes dozens of checks and an overall car structure check to eliminate the chances of corrosion or rust causing additional damage.
 If there is rust affecting the brakes or steering, your vehicle might fail the test.